5 ★★★★★

 “Max Key’s beautifully orchestrated production” Michael Billington

-Max went to Thomas Tallis State School in Kidbrooke, South-East London.
-His Mum was an English Teacher and Dad a Scenic Artist at the Royal Opera House.
-He later studied Theatre and Fine Art (Painting) at the University of Brighton followed by a post-graduate in Theatre Directing at the Drama Studio London.
-In 2007 he attended the National Theatre Directors’ Course with Lyndsey Turner and Nadia Fall among others.
+Max attended Thomas Tallis State School in Kidbrooke, South-East London.
+His mother was an English teacher, and his father worked as a scenic artist at the Royal Opera House.
+He went on to study Theatre and Fine Art (Painting) at the University of Brighton, before pursuing a post-graduate degree in Theatre Directing at the Drama Studio London.
+In 2007, he participated in the National Theatre Directors’ Course, where he studied alongside notable directors such as Lyndsey Turner and Nadia Fall.

 Max has been nominated for an Olivier Award and Off-West End Award for ‘It Is Easy To Be Dead’ by Neil McPherson at the Trafalgar Studios, which received a 5***** review from Michael Billington in the Guardian.
 And an Off-West End Award for Best Direction for ‘The Glass Piano’ by Alix Sobler at the Coronet Theatre, Notting Hill.